johnnysclai/Deep-Siamese-network-for-LRFR/README.md

 python evaluation.py
 ```

-### Checkpoints and results
+### Checkpoints and results1
-* The original checkpoint and training log can be downloaded from [here](https://github.com/johnnysclai/Deep-Siamese-network-for-LRFR/releases/download/v1.0.0/original_paper_checkpoint.zip)
+1. The original checkpoint and training log can be downloaded from [here](https://github.com/johnnysclai/Deep-Siamese-network-for-LRFR/releases/download/v1.0.0/original_paper_checkpoint.zip)
-* The reproduced checkpoint and training log can be downloaded from [here](https://github.com/johnnysclai/Deep-Siamese-network-for-LRFR/releases/download/v1.0.0/v1.0.0-reproduced_checkpotin.zip)
+2. The reproduced checkpoint and training log can be downloaded from [here](https://github.com/johnnysclai/Deep-Siamese-network-for-LRFR/releases/download/v1.0.0/v1.0.0-reproduced_checkpoint.zip)
+3. IR-50 checkpoint and training log is coming soon.
+4. IR-101 checkpoint and training log is coming soon.

 **Note**:
 - You may not obtain the same results as reported in the paper because the OS, hardware, and library version may vary.